Table Of Contents

-Serverless computing is one of the fastest-growing areas in software development, along with hybrid clouds and using multi-cloud strategies.
+Serverless computing is one of the fastest-growing areas in software development, along with hybrid clouds and multi-cloud strategies.

 The serverless approach promises to help developers beat the cons of self-managed and even virtual server infrastructure.